rafa-coding-projects/RTKnockChar/README.md

 # RTKnockChar

-Code related to the simulations done in the paper "Real-time knock characterization using adaptive filters and power estimators" to appear in IEEE Access.
+Code related to the simulations done in the paper **"Real-time knock characterization using adaptive filters and power estimators"** to appear in *IEEE Access*.

 This set of files simulate the knock phenomenon over different scenarios as decribed in the paper.
 Such scenarios are used as a test to adaptive predictors combined with a power estimator.